Referring Offices

 If we have already received the referral, we will typically contact the patient within 3 business days of receiving their call to schedule.
 If your patient hasn’t heard from us by the beginning of the 4th business day please call our office to make sure we received the referral.
 Sometimes faxes aren’t properly transmitted, we find that this is the most common reason for patients not receiving a call back.

-If the visit is to be through worker’s compensation make sure that we receive all of the necessary information to get approval for the EMG, NCV and/or Consultation.
-We suggest that the referring office make an attempt to get approval for the visit to our office first, as it usually cuts the wait time in half since adjusters often ask for information from the referring office that we do not have access to.
-The back and forth only delays the appointment being scheduled, as we need approval before we can even call the patient.
+If the visit is to billed through worker’s compensation make sure that we receive all of the necessary information to get approval for the EMG, NCV and/or Consultation.
+We suggest that the referring office make an attempt to get approval for the EMG/NCV/Consult first as it usually cuts the wait time in half since adjusters often ask for information from the referring office that we do not have access to.
+The back and forth only delays the appointment getting scheduled, as we need approval before we can even call the patient.